 GUJARATI: Birds of Gujarat, Nav Gujarat Samay (Print)

 is a daily newspaper in Gujarati by the Times Group and it has a circulation of about 1,48,000.
 We pitched a series of stories on ‘Birds of Gujarat’ by nature writers of Gujarat.
-The stories were featured every month from SEPTEMBER to DECEMBER 2020.
-The series will continue in 2021.
+The stories were featured every month from Sep 2020 to July 2021.
 Read the published articles here.

 TAMIL: Birds of Tamil Nadu, The Hindu Tamil (Print)

 is a Tamil daily newspaper that engages readers of all age groups with extensive regional, national and international news coverage.
 We pitched a series of stories on ‘Birds of Tamil Nadu’ by nature writers of Tamil Nadu. .